 The reasons for the child-parent disagreement are not fully understood, but there are several possible explanations.
-For instance, parents of children with VI may underestimate their child's FV because they may focus on a bigger 'life' picture and weight their perceptions of their child's visual ability against their own worries and concerns, a particular life demand (e.g. independent living), other children's abilities and the general implications for the future.
+For instance, parents of children with VI may underestimate their child's FV because they may focus on a bigger 'life' picture and weight their perceptions of their child's visual ability against their own worries and concerns, a particular life demand (eg, independent living), other children's abilities and the general implications for the future.
 Conversely, children, particularly when younger, may focus on their current level of functioning rather than making comparisons with others.
-With respect to the VQoL_CYP, the bi-directional pattern of child-parent discordance may be down to the parental reports likely being influenced by the degree to which parents can observe different settings (e.g. their child's social lives at school) that are likely to influence on how children feel on a daily basis[6].
-Finally, the general reasons for disagreement could be methodological as children and parents utilize different response styles in completing questionnaires whereby children are more likely to provide extreme scores as well as provide different explanations for choosing those response options[28].
+With respect to the VQoL_CYP, the bidirectional pattern of child-parent discordance may be down to the parental reports likely being influenced by the degree to which parents can observe different settings (eg, their child's social lives at school) that are likely to influence on how children feel on a daily basis.
+Finally, the general reasons for disagreement could be methodological as children and parents use different response styles in completing questionnaires whereby children are more likely to provide extreme scores as well as provide different explanations for choosing those response options.

 We are currently adapting our novel PROMs of VQoL and FV to younger and older patients, which will enable the investigation of potential age-related differences.
-The planned use of these PROMs in routine clinical practice planned in our clinical centers will enable us to evaluate the nature and extent of and need for parental assistance in completing these questionnaires.
-This future planned work will also enable us to establish with more accuracy a clinically minimally important difference (MID) for individual children's scores over time and therefore the clinically significant meaning of the child-parent difference in scores for different measures.
+The planned use of these PROMs in routine clinical practice planned in our clinical centres will enable us to evaluate the nature and extent of and need for parental assistance in completing these questionnaires.
+This future planned work will also enable us to establish with more accuracy a clinically minimally important difference for individual children's scores over time and therefore the clinically significant meaning of the child-parent difference in scores for different measures.

 In summary, we report findings on child-parent concordance and divergence in evaluation of the child's VQoL and FV using vision-specific instruments.
-There is a wide range of disagreement in how visually impaired children and their parents perceive the functional as well as psychological impact of living with VI on the affected child's life, which to an extent is influenced by the child's clinical or socio-demographic characteristics.
+There is a wide range of disagreement in how visually impaired children and their parents perceive the functional as well as psychological impact of living with VI on the affected child's life, which to an extent is influenced by the child's clinical or sociodemographic characteristics.
 Clinicians should not disregard this discordance, which is likely to be highly informative for the purpose of clinical management of individual patients, especially in older children.
-The at.

-Our findings hight.,
+The information provided by children and their parents should be viewed as being complementary, rather than interchangeable.
+Our findings highlight a potential value in routinely capturing both perspectives for their unique contribution in comprehensively gauging the impact of childhood VI and tailoring appropriate interventions, both in clinical practice and research.